This is a day in the life of a Kurdish refugee crisis volunteer

 As a volunteer, I felt every emotion from anger, helplessness, joy, and fear.

 One night I was the first point of contact for 17 refugees ( including 6 children) who landed in Lesvos.
 Ultimately, it was the sound of a child crying that led me to them.
 The photo was taken by me once ambulances and volunteers arrived.

-We turned an old trailer into a “Beauty Salon” and a “Majlis“, otherwise known as a gathering place.
-A Kurdish women helped sew pillowcases for the Majlis, a much needed place to sit and take of hijabs and be women.
+We turned an old damaged police trailer into a “Beauty Salon” and a “Majlis“, otherwise known as a gathering place.
+Kurdish women helped sew pillowcases for the Majlis, a much needed place to sit and take of hijabs and be women.

 The universe works in mysterious ways and I’m lucky to have tapped into it.
 A week ago I had no intention of traveling abroad to volunteer this summer… and one conversation changed my mind.
 Being the first Kurdish volunteer at the women’s centre in Calais gets me excited to share my mother’s stories and give hope to those who have lost it. added my fundraise link to my bio if you want to help support me! #womenwithoutborders #fundraise #calais #refugeecrisis

 We worked for 5 weeks to build this space for the women and we were outside six days a week with temperatures reaching upwards of 45 degrees Celsius!

 Did I mention, Larisa is the hottest city in Greece in the summer AND is completely inland?

 Calais camp is notoriously the roughest place for refugees to end up.
 The French government tells them its a “dead end” and many of them have absolutely nothing.
 I have a FUNDRAISING PAGE to provide translation books, tents, and other shelter needs for these women children and families at the Calais Jungle I will know more about what is needed when I get there.
 You can also send funds via the Refugee Women’s Centre they have provided me with a donations list too!